 100 Amazing Upcycling Ideas Anyone Can Do - Top Online Engineering Degree.
 One does not have to be an environmentalist to enjoy the benefits of upcycling projects.

 Anyone who derives enjoyment from DIY projects and other creative endeavors will love looking at the following instructions for ideas and inspiration for undertakings of their very own.
 Or, of course, they can follow along at home as a means of learning new techniques and nurturing their innovation.
 1. Bike Innertube Wallet : Learn how to transform the innertube of a bike tire into a durable, waterproof wallet that only requires a bit of simple cutting and sewing.
 2. 3.
 4. 5.
 6. 7.
 8. 9.
 10. 11.
+12. 13.
+14. 15.
 5 Examples of Biodegradable Containers That Are Better For The Environment.
 Image by mackenzienicole There are so many containers we use on a day to day basis that simply aren’t good for the environment.

 Cradle2Cradle The Story Flex/the Innovationlab helped We Beat the Mountain with their go-to-market strategy and product design.
 We Beat the Mountain: We Beat The Mountain is an organization, a symbol and a worldwide movement.
 “We Beat the Mountain aims to create, produce and sell functional products of 100% recycled and re-used materials in a global market.

 Organic Cotton.
 When I’m looking for ethical clothes online, I tend to find a lot of shops selling organic cotton.

+Some creative green builders, artists, scientists and other innovators are turning the tables on that trend, gathering up all the discarded odds and ends they can find to create stunning homes, temples, sculpture and even fuel.
+Here are 10 examples of incredibly creative recycling projects that convert ordinary objects into art and transform trash into something far more useful.
 Buddhist Temple Made of Beer Bottles (images via: Green Upgrader) The Wat Pa Maha Chedi Kaew temple in the Sisaket province of Thailand is made from over one million recycled green and brown glass beer bottles.
 Bridge Made of Recycled Paper Tubes (images via: Shigeru Ban Architects) Japanese architect Shigeru Ban constructed a bridge over the Gardon River in southern France using primarily cardboard tubes.
 Rich Art’s Recycled Outdoor Gallery Jumbo Jet Hostel.
 Upcycling: Creating Useful Items From Recycled Materials.
 The term upcycling was coined by William McDonough and Michael Braungart, authors of Cradle to Cradle: Remaking the Way We Make Things.